KunjanThadani/holepunchsample/README.md

 # holepunchingsample
-This branch contains java programs for basic hole punching client and server
+This project contains java programs for basic hole punching client and server

 Steps:
 1. Compile server, clientA, and clientB.